Chapter 16.10

 B. Construction Sites.
 Any person performing construction work in the city shall comply with the provisions of this chapter, Riverside County Ord.
 457 as adopted by the city of Calimesa and Chapter 18.70 CMC for erosion and sediment control.

 C. New Development and Redevelopment.
 New development or redevelopment projects shall control stormwater runoff so as to prevent any deterioration of water quality that would impair subsequent or competing uses of the water.
-The director of planning shall identify the BMPs that may be implemented to prevent such deterioration and shall identify the manner of implementation.
+The city manager, or his or her designee, shall identify the BMPs that may be implemented to prevent such deterioration, shall identify the manner of implementation, and shall require documentation on the effectiveness of BMPs implemented.
 The BMPs may, among other things, require new developments or redevelopments to do any of the following:

 1. Increase permeable areas by leaving highly porous soil and low lying areas undisturbed; by incorporating landscaping and open space into the project design; by using porous materials for or near driveways and walkways; and by incorporating detention ponds and infiltration pits into the project design.